Rotamer: Equilibrium of conformers

-Three isotherms are given in the diagram depicting the equilibrium distribution of two conformers at different temperatures.
-At a free energy difference of 0 kcal/mol, this gives an equilibrium constant of 1, meaning that two conformers exist in a 1:1 ratio.
+Three isotherms are given in the diagram depicting the equilibrium distribution of two conformers at various temperatures.
+At a free energy difference of 0 kcal/mol, this analysis gives an equilibrium constant of 1, meaning that two conformers exist in a 1:1 ratio.
 The two have equal free energy; neither is more stable, so neither predominates compared to the other.
 A negative difference in free energy means that a conformer interconverts to a thermodynamically more stable conformation, thus the equilibrium constant will always be greater than 1.
 For example, the ΔG° for the transformation of butane from the gauche conformer to the anti conformer is −0.47 kcal/mol at 298 K. This gives an equilibrium constant is about 2.2 in favor of the anti conformer, or a 31:69 mixture of gauche:anti conformers at equilibrium.
 Conversely, a positive difference in free energy means the conformer already is the more stable one, so the interconversion is an unfavorable equilibrium (K < 1).
-Even for highly unfavorable changes (large positive ΔG°), the equilibrium constant between two conformers can be increased by increasing the temperature, so that the amount of the less stable conformer present at equilibrium increases (although it always remains the minor conformer).

 Population distribution of conformers

-The fractional population distribution of different conformers follows a Boltzmann distribution:
+The fractional population distribution of various conformers follows a Boltzmann distribution:

 The left hand side is the proportion of conformer i in an equilibrating mixture of M conformers in thermodynamic equilibrium.
 On the right side, Ek (k = 1, 2, ..., M) is the energy of conformer k, R is the molar ideal gas constant (approximately equal to 8.314 J/(mol·K) or 1.987 cal/(mol·K)), and T is the absolute temperature.
 The denominator of the right side is the partition function.